phongvdgia4/App/README.md

 3. Install dependencies: `npm install`
 4. Run the specific platform with the following command: `npm run <platform>`, e.g. `npm run web`

 You can use any IDE or code editing tool for developing on any platform.
-Use your favorite!
+Use your favorite!`111

 ## Recommended `node` setup
 In order to have more consistent builds, we use a strict `node` and `npm` version as defined in the `package.json` `engines` field and `.nvmrc` file. `npm install` will fail if you do not use the version defined, so it is recommended to install `node` via `nvm` for easy node version management.
 Automatic `node` version switching can be installed for [`zsh`](https://github.com/nvm-sh/nvm#zsh) or [`bash`](https://github.com/nvm-sh/nvm#bash) using `nvm`.